 2. Create a Quiet, Organized Workspace

 Whether you work in an office environment or a remote home office, you need to have a dedicated quiet and organized area to make your phone calls.
-If you’re in a loud, cluttered environment, it’s hard to stay focused and effectively engage people on the phone.
+If you’re in a loud, cluttered environment, it’s hard to stay focused and engage people on the phone effectively.

 If you’re in a call center with lots of other people making calls around you, consider using noise-canceling headphones so you can stay focused.
 Limit distracting clutter on your desk.
-If you want, you can place a mirror or portrait on your desk.
-When you’re speaking to your prospect, talk to your reflection or the portrait.
-Doing this can trick your brain into tempering your tone, making you sound more conversational and less like you’re reading off a script.
+You can also place a mirror or portrait on your desk.
+When you’re speaking to your prospect, talk to your reflection or the portrait—it can trick your brain into tempering your tone, making you sound more conversational and less like you’re reading off a script.

-If you’re in a remote home office, it can be even easier to get distracted by things you normally do at home outside of work hours.
+If you work in a remote home office, it can be even easier to get distracted by things you normally do at home outside of work hours.
 If you can, dedicate a room to use as your office with a door that closes.
-Consider that room your office and the rest of the house or apartment your home.
+Consider that room your office and the rest of your living space your home.

 3. Demonstrate Passion

 It’s difficult for anyone to sell a product or service they aren’t passionate about or don’t believe in.
 Determine what you find exciting about the products and services you sell that makes you eager to share it with others.